How to Cancel Your Car Insurance (2024)

 Cheapest recent rates

-You can easily cancel your car insurance policy, though each insurer may require different steps to cancel a policy.
+You can easily cancel your car insurance policy, though each insurer may require different steps to cancel.
 Some insurers allow you to cancel your policy online, but most typically ask you to speak to an agent on the phone or in person to complete the cancellation process.

 You usually need to confirm your information, verify your cancellation date, and complete any necessary paperwork to cancel.
 You may face associated fees if you cancel, such as an early termination fee or a percentage of the remaining premium.
 You should always avoid a lapse between coverages to prevent potential rate increases with your future insurer.